 - Life insurance or proof of health for your stay in Indonesia

-How do you get a work permit in Indonesia?
+How do you get a KITAS work permit in Indonesia?

 The process of getting a work permit is long, which can take up to one month until you have permission to work legally.
 The detailed process of getting a work permit in Indonesia is as follows:

 RPTKA or Foreign Manpower Employment Plan approval is needed for your future employer to use foreign workers, before applying for the stay permit visa.
 The employer must fill in the form – Letter of Announcement (SPT) as well as submitting RPTKA (Expatriate Placement Plan) to the Ministry of Manpower.
-This will be the basis for the issuance of limited stay permit (ITAS) or in other words KITAS Work Permit.
+This will be the basis for the issuance of a limited stay permit (ITAS) or in other words KITAS Work Permit.

 Next step is to submit application for IMTA as well as foreigner’s complete data such as passport number, period of work, education certificate, work experience and so on.
 The Ministry of Manpower will then approve IMTA in no longer than two working days.